Pupils at The Heys are benefiting from a £1.5m investment to transform learning and wellbeing activities.

 The cash was spent over the last school year, drawing on funding from the local authority, government school capital funding and school’s own funds.

-Headteacher Miss Rachel Evans said the investment, carried out with support from the Rowan Learning Trust, has made a huge difference.
+The investment carried out with support from the Rowan Learning Trust, has made a huge difference.

 The work has included replacing outdated portable buildings with five new maths classrooms and equipping them with high quality interactive resources.